ddavef/retouched/setup.md

 ## Redirecting the flash games and Touchy to use the self-hosted server

+### Easy Way
+Try the modified version of the app `Touchy.1.7-modified.apk` and install it according to Step 3.
+(delete the original before installing the modified one)
+(modify the commands to accomodate the different name)
+Change your computer's private IP address to `192.168.1.115` (depends on your OS, there are many tutorials online).

+Then modify the hosts file on your computer:

+#### Windows:

+`C:\Windows\System32\drivers\etc\hosts`

+#### Linux:

+`/etc/hosts`

+#### macOS:

+`/private/etc/hosts`

+Add the following lines to the end of the file:

+`192.168.1.115 registry.monkeysecurity.com`
+`192.168.1.115 playbrassmonkey.com`

+Then go to Step 5.

+### Hard Way

+The hard way involves redirecting the default domains on your router.
+If you have a router capable to do this, you don't need to use the modified app.

 Firstly, find out your computer's private IP address.

 #### Windows: